Stampie/Stampie/README.md

 $mailer->send(new Message('reciever@domain.tld'));
 ```

 This simple example shows a few different things about how Stampie works under the hood and is developed.
-Because others are **so much** better than us to do Http communication Stampie uses a [Adapter Pattern](http://en.wikipedia.org/wiki/Adapter_pattern) to integrate with known libraries such as [Buzz](http://github.com/kriswallsmith/Buzz) and [Guzzle](http://guzzlephp.org).
+Because others are **so much** better than us to do Http communication, Stampie uses the [HTTPlug](http://httplug.io/) abstraction so you are free to choose between any library like [Buzz](http://github.com/kriswallsmith/Buzz) or [Guzzle](http://guzzlephp.org).
+See the full list here: https://packagist.org/providers/php-http/client-implementation

 Every mailer takes a `$serverToken` as the second argument in their constructor.
 This is what is used for authentication.
 In the Postmark mailer this is a hash but in SendGrid it is a `username:password` pattern that is split into two pieces and send as arguments.
 A Mailer is responsible for formatting the request needed for a given API.